Canadian Applicant

 - has lapsed,

-- is not in good standing *
+- is expired, or is not in good standing*

-- *Good standing means the applicant is not under review/investigation or is subject to any outstanding complaints with a nursing regulator and there are no conditions or restrictions on any nursing license or registration held.
+*Good standing means the applicant is not under review/investigation or is subject to any outstanding complaints with a nursing regulator and there are no conditions or restrictions on any nursing license or registration held.

-will be required to provide a verification of registration document from the Regulatory body.
+Applicants who do not qualify for expedited process must provide a verification of registration document from the Regulatory body.

 The Canadian RN/NP must: